top of page

 1. Ensure Proper Lighting

 To combat seasonal decreases in egg production, consider adding artificial light on a timer in the coop during the shorter days of winter.
 Providing a consistent 14 to 16 hours of light can help stimulate your hens to continue laying eggs.
 Supplemental light can be added to the coop/run with no detrimental effects to the hen despite commonly parroted myths to the contrary.
+Laying hens at least eight hours of complete darkness to get restorative sleep.

 Please refer to our other blog post titled "Adding Supplemental Lighting to Keep Up Egg Production in the Fall/Winter" for more detailed information on this subject.